ujamii/fs_media_gallery/Readme.rst

    - Save your new album
 - Insert plugin on page and select "Media Gallery" as plugin type
 - Set the "Record Storage Page" to the "StoragePage you just created
-- Open FE and admire your gallery :)
+- Open FE and admire your album :)